AayushJ91/ML_Projects/notes.md

 * Used for models like linear regression and logistic regression which are based on a equation for a decision boundary
 * The cost function will be given as : Cost = Loss + lambda(sum of squares of the present hyperparameter of each of feature)

+* High Variance means Overfitting - less error in training dataset and more error in test dataset
+* High Bias means Underfitting - the errors in both dataset is high but they are high in themselves
+* Perfect model - Low bias and Low Variance
+* Variance means the distribution of datapoints in the dataset (High Var - more distribution, Low Vae - less distribution)
+* Bias means the distance between the datapoints and the truth

 ## **Logistic Regression**:
 * Uses sigmoid function for classification
 * The input of sigmoid function is normal regression function